-A forecast of Major M&R needs for a 10-year period was developed using an unlimited budget.
+A forecast of Major M&R needs for a 10-year period, starting from 2008, was developed using an unlimited budget.
 The analysis identified ongoing maintenance needs and major M&R during that interval.

 10 Year M&R Costs under Unlimited Funding Scenario